garrandall/popular-music-data/tracks/i-saw-her-standing-there-the-beatles.md

 Well, she was just 17, if you know what I mean
 And the way she looked
 Was way beyond compare
 So how could I dance with another?
-(Ooh)
+(Oh)
 When I saw her standing there?